 UK accused of reintroducing virus restrictions on the sly

-The British government is facing criticism for introducing local lockdowns by stealth after it published new guidelines for eight areas in England that it says are hotspots for the coronavirus variant first identified in India
+The British government is facing accusations of introducing local lockdowns on the sly after it published new guidelines for eight areas in England that it says are hot spots for the coronavirus variant first identified in India

+Lawmakers and local public health officials have said they hadn't been made aware of the changes to travel and social interaction that the Conservative government published online last Friday.

 Blackburn’s director of public health Professor Dominic Harrison said in a tweet that local authority areas affected were “not consulted with, warned of, notified about, or alerted” to the instruction changes.

-Reintroducing local restrictions goes against the grain of the government's stated strategy.
-It has said it wants to lift restrictions on a national basis, without directly ruling out local measures to quash outbreaks.

-Cabinet minister Therese Coffey said the updated guidance should not be a surprise to anyone as it just formalized “on the record” the outlines of what Prime Minister Boris Johnson has been saying over the past couple of weeks when warning about the so-called Indian variant.
+However, vaccines minister Nadhim Zahawi said the updated guidance shouldn't be a surprise as it just formalized the outlines of what Prime Minister Boris Johnson has been saying over the past couple of weeks when warning about the so-called Indian variant.

-“The prime minister set out that we need to take extra caution in certain areas regarding the Indian variant," she said.
-“It is good practice to formally put that guidance on the record affecting those communities.”
+“We want the whole country to move out of these restrictions together and we're trusting people to be responsible and act with caution and common sense as they have done throughout the pandemic," he told lawmakers.

+Reintroducing local restrictions goes against the grain of the government’s stated strategy.
+It has said it wants to lift restrictions on a national basis, without directly ruling out local measures to keep a lid on outbreaks.

 Restrictions across England — and the rest of the U.K. — have been lifted over the past few weeks as the number of coronavirus infections has fallen sharply in the wake of a strict lockdown and the rapid rollout of vaccines.
 Among many changes, the most recent easing has seen pubs and restaurants reopen to customers indoors and the number of people allowed to meet up outdoors increased to 30.